mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ids-call-parm.md

 ---
 title: IDSCallParm interface
+description: This interface should be implemented by any DataStructure class if an object of its type will be passed as a parameter to a program in the IBMi.

 ---

 This interface should be implemented by any DataStructure class if an object of its type will be passed as a parameter to a program in the IBMi.